nvimtools/hydra.nvim/README.md

         -- either a table like below, or `false` to disable the hint hint = {
             -- "window" | "cmdline" | "statusline"
-            --  "window": show hint in a floating window --  "cmdline": show hint in the echo area --  "statusline": show auto-generated hint in the status line type = "window", -- defaults to "window" if `hint` is passed to the hydra -- otherwise defaults to "cmdline"
+            --   "window"    : show hint in a floating window --   "cmdline"   : show hint in the echo area --   "statusline": show auto-generated hint in the status line type = "window", -- defaults to "window" if `hint` is passed to the hydra -- otherwise defaults to "cmdline"